MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 ## Add an image

 You can find instructions for adding generalized and specialized images in the **Compute** section of the user guide.
+You will want to create a generalized image before offering the image to your users.
 For instructions see [Move a VM to Azure Stack Hub Overview](/azure-stack/user/vm-move-overview).
 When creating images available for your tenants use the Azure Stack Hub administrative portal or administrator endpoints rather than the user portal or tenant directory endpoints.

 You have two options for making an image available to your users: